Wessellearnscoding/landing-page/README.md

 # landing-page
 Recreating the Odin Project landing page design.
+This will develop my problem solving and researching skills.